igstan/igstan.ro/_posts/2022-05-06-my-favorite-unix-command-probably.md

 We could maybe start an SQLite session, create the tables, import the data and finally execute the query.
 This may even be a viable approach, but it doesn't fit the plan for this blog post.
-However, if you're on an Unix system, there's a hidden gem of a command, aptly called `join`, that can do precisely what the above SQL query can, only it doesn't need a database, just regular files.
+However, if you're on an Unix system, there's a hidden gem of a command, aptly named `join`, that can do precisely what the above SQL query can, only it doesn't need a database, just regular files.
 So, how could we use `join` to reproduce the above query?